ITV vows to make Love Island available instantly on catch-up this year

 Frantic refreshing of ITV Hub at 11pm, midnight and later would often produce nothing and we’d be left wailing into our laptops and avoiding Twitter in case of spoilers.

-So ahead of the fourth series, which kicks off on Monday 4th June, we wanted to ask ITV what’s going on – and whether this year is going to be any different.
+So ahead of the fourth series, we wanted to ask ITV what’s going on – and whether this year is going to be any different.
 And we have some very good news.

 ITV are now aiming to have the episodes uploaded immediately after they have aired each night on ITV2.